scalipsum/react-native-starter/README.md

 -   Txt
 -   Form

-It's a React application built with [TypeScript](https://www.typescriptlang.org/) and [TailwindsCSS](https://tailwindcss.com/).
-It includes linting with [ESLint](https://eslint.org/) and formatting with [Prettier](https://prettier.io/).

 ## Local Development

-To run the project in development mode simply run `npm start` or `npm run build`.
+To run the project in development mode simply run `npm start` followed by `npm run ios` or `npm run android`.

-Runs the app in the development mode.
+Runs the app in the development mode and a Simulator/Emulator should pop up.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ## Linting / Formatting